Bjarkoff/DatInfoSys/main_project/README.txt

 additional option of uploading games (PGNs).
 You are only able to upload a game, if you are one of the players, who played that game, base on FIDE-ID.
+The database is initialized with one user, with the username "kim", the password "1234" and the FIDE-ID "1202758".